 Section 16(a) of the Exchange Act of 1934, as amended, requires our executive officers and directors, and persons who own more than 10% of a registered class of our equity securities, to file reports of initial ownership and changes in ownership with the SEC.
-Based solely on our review of copies of such forms received by us, or on written representations from certain reporting persons that no reports were required for such persons, we believe that, during the fiscal year ended May 31, 2020, all of our executive officers, directors and 10% shareholders complied with all Section 16 filing requirements, except as follows:
+Based solely on our review of copies of such forms received by us, or on written representations from certain reporting persons that no reports were required for such persons, we believe that, during the fiscal year ended May 31, 2021, all of our executive officers, directors and 10% shareholders complied with all Section 16 filing requirements, except that, due to administrative error, one Form 4 was filed late by or on behalf of Mr. Scott Centea on November 5, 2021, which represented one transaction related to an exempt disposition of common stock to cover taxes related to the vesting of restricted stock units that were previously reported.